 - 5.5 How Servers Evaluate Replication Filtering Rules

-Replication is based on the master server keeping track of all
+Replication is based on the replication source server keeping track

-changes to its databases (updates, deletes, and so on) in its binary
+of all changes to its databases (updates, deletes, and so on) in its

-log.
-The binary log serves as a written record of all events that
+binary log.
+The binary log serves as a written record of all events

 server was started.
 Typically,